clinical-meteor/cookbook/cookbook/offline.md

 ============================================
 ####  Enable GroundDB

-Next, we want to get some of our dynamic data to be stored offline.
+Finally, we want to get some of our dynamic data to be stored offline.
 ````sh
 meteor add ground:db
 ````